 Our Home Coming Plan has been designed to step you through the preparations that you will need to make for when Mom or Dad comes home.
 At minimum, you should use this plan for the first 10 days they are home.
 It will help you buy some time; which is something a Caregiver never has enough of nor is it ever on your side.

 Aging and Recovering in place is contingent upon one major factor - your parents home.
-Therefore, the question that must receive an answer to is - "Mom/Dad, Are you able to receive all of your long-term care needs living here?
+Therefore, the important question that requires and answer is - "Mom/Dad, Are you going to be able to receive all of your long-term care needs living in your home?

 Meet Cindy and Christina Hardin - Weiss